killerrings/Uber-Rides-Prediction---Deployment/README.md

 • If you want to check the deployed model, click on the following link: <br>
   Deployed at: https://uber-rides-predictor.herokuapp.com/

+• Template inspired by Anuj Vyas
+• Based on project by Knowledge Shelf

-• Please do ⭐ the repository, if it helped you:
+• Please do ⭐ the repository, if it helped you

 • A glimpse of the web app: <br>